metin/api-fom-client/README.md

 # API::FOM::Client

-API client to LendKey FOM service
+A example API client to LendKey FOM service.
+This utilizes `rsa_authority` gem to authorize with service.

 ## Installation